 Reconstruction of one or both breasts can be achieved with the following techniques:

-Procedures to reconstruct the nipple and areola are also options post-mastectomy.
+Procedures to reconstruct the nipple and areola and refine the look of the breast are also options post-mastectomy.

 As you decide whether post-mastectomy reconstruction is right for you, our plastic surgeons will make sure you have all the information you need.
 Your reconstructive choices are dictated in part by the type of mastectomy you have; however, our plastic surgeons also want to hear what your wishes are and what you expect out of the procedure.
 Then they can make personalized, informed recommendations about your breast reconstruction.